niltnir/personal-ssg/pages/prose/blog/olympiad.md

 Olympiads.
 The selection consists of problems I've solved which I found interesting, cute, instructional, prototypical, and/or anything in between.

-Hopefully, the number of problems on this list will grow over time, and as I gain more experience, the difficulty and diversity will also broaden.
+I plan for this list to grow over time.
+Hopefully, as I gain more experience, the difficulty and diversity of the problems will also broaden.

 Unfortunately, I do not have geometry diagrams yet, so you'll have to make do without them for now... sorry :(